ISQGD

 For Speakers

-ISQGD welcomes researchers from around the world to present their work in ISQGD research related areas.
-Our goal is to provide a globally visible, academically credible, and professionally supportive platform for sharing new ideas.
+ISQGD welcomes researchers from around the world to present their work in research areas represented within the scope of the International Seminar on Quantization, Geometry, and Dynamics (ISQGD).
+Our goal is to provide a globally visible, academically credible, and professionally structured platform for the presentation and exchange of new ideas.

-ISQGD hosts talks by both invited speakers and interested researchers who wish to propose a talk.
-Researchers who would like to give a presentation are warmly encouraged to contact any of the organizers to discuss available speaking opportunities.
+ISQGD hosts talks by both invited speakers and researchers who wish to propose a presentation.
+Researchers interested in giving a talk are warmly encouraged to contact members of the organizing committee to discuss available speaking opportunities and scheduling.

-Academic credibility is essential for ensuring that speakers receive proper professional recognition for their contributions.
-ISQGD is formally hosted by the School of Mathematics and Statistical Sciences at The University of Texas Rio Grande Valley (UTRGV), USA, and is guided by an Advisory and Governing Body composed of eminent senior professors.
+Academic credibility is central to ensuring that speakers receive appropriate professional recognition for their contributions.
+ISQGD is currently hosted by the School of Mathematical and Statistical Sciences at the University of Texas Rio Grande Valley (UTRGV), USA, and is guided by an Advisory and Governing Body composed of distinguished senior professors.

-Professor Palle E. T. Jorgensen of the University of Iowa serves as the President of this body.
-This leadership framework guarantees the academic value, visibility, and long-term credibility of all ISQGD events.
+Professor Palle E. T. Jorgensen (University of Iowa) serves as the President of this body.
+This leadership framework helps ensure the academic quality, visibility, and long-term credibility of ISQGD activities.

 Visibility and Scholarly Recognition

-Speakers presenting at ISQGD receive meaningful professional visibility through:
+Speakers presenting at ISQGD benefit from meaningful professional visibility, including:

-• Presentation within a formally hosted academic seminar series
+• Presentation within a formally organized and institutionally hosted seminar series

 • Inclusion in ISQGD event listings and the Past Talks Archive

-These mechanisms ensure that each talk contributes to a speaker’s scholarly record.
+Together, these mechanisms help ensure that each presentation contributes positively to the speaker’s scholarly profile.

 Recording and Archiving Policy